idanceinbetween/podcast-globe/README.md

 ## How to install:
 - Fork and download the repo.
-- Within the folder: `rails db:create db:migrate db:seed` and then `rails s`.
+- Within the folder: `rails db:create db:migrate db:seed` and then `rails s` in Command Line Interface.
 - Open `localhost:3000` on your browser.

 ## Author and acknowledgment